 What’s Their Temperament?

-- The temperament of a breed can help you decide if they are right for your family.
+A breed’s temperament can help you decide if they are right for your family.
 The temperament is how the dog is known to behave through rigorous breeding and genetics.

-- While there are many differences between a Shih Poo and Maltipoo, energy levels are about the same.
+While many differences exist between a Shih Poo and Maltipoo, energy levels are about the same.

 Training and Intelligence